 You can also view all comments from our survey [PDF - 1013 KB] (total 176 pages).

-Through this process, we hope to determine a vison for Cedar Hill Park and to assist us with future park planning and management.
 Please note: Public use of the Cedar Hill Golf Course and Recreation Centre will continue to operate as it currently does.

 Cedar Hill Park is one of Saanich’s largest parks and is home to the Cedar Hill Golf Course, Cedar Hill Recreation Centre, McRae House, the well-used chip trail as well as two baseball diamonds, Kings Pond and numerous natural areas.
 Currently Saanich Parks is undergoing a visioning and planning project for the park.
 The operations of both the Golf Course and Recreation Centre will not be included in the scope of the project.
 The project scope will focus natural areas and open land located throughout the park, the chip trail, Kings Pond, a tributary of Bowker Creek, and the Queensbury and Finlayson parking lots.